mwvgroup/Pitt-Google-Broker/broker/setup_broker/rubin/README.md

 or
 [set up a GCP project from scratch](https://pitt-broker.readthedocs.io/en/latest/broker/run-a-broker-instance/initial-setup.html#setup-local-environment).

-Create secrets for your access credential:
+Create a secret for your access credential:

 ```bash
 # define parameters